Pravda is independent

 Confusing the client/patron relationship of ancient Rome with the 'equal footing' contractual relationship of today.

 The fallacy in the ‘commercial media is not independent’ argument is that it tends to assume that the advertiser / media outlet relationship is somehow an imbalanced dominant and submissive partner one.
-The TV/radio station is forever sitting on tenterhooks hoping advertisers will come to them and advertise, and when they do they are so Patron-Clientgrateful they will always go out of their way to pander to the advertiser’s every whim.
+The TV/radio station is forever sitting on tenterhooks hoping advertisers will come to them and advertise, and when they do they are so grateful they will always go out of their way to pander to the advertiser’s every whim.

 But why should we think that?
 Is it not an exchange of values?
 The outlet gets money and the advertiser gets his product mentioned in two million, plus, homes.
 When the advertiser allegedly threatens to pull his advertising unless the station takes a different slant on reporting the news / presenting a documentary whatever, what he is doing is gambling with losing the value of having his product mentioned on TV.
 All the station would have to do is to call the advertiser’s bluff.
 There might be other media outlets but there are also other advertisers.